Have people ever said to you, "It's in your genes"? They were probably

 can have genetic testing so they can learn their children's chances of inheriting

 a disease.
-Pregnant women
+Pregnant women can also

-skin, or amniotic fluid and checking it for genetic changes.
+fluid and checking it for genetic changes.

 Sometimes scientists alter genes on purpose.
 For many years, researchers have altered